James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 She was there at the school when it happened in 1994.

-And allegedly, what happened was a bunch of discs landed at the school at morning break, and there were 100, people say 66.
+And allegedly, what happened was a bunch of discs landed at the school at morning break.
+And there were a hundred, people say 66.

-No, there was 100 kids in the playground when it happened.
+No, there was a hundred kids in the playground when it happened.

 All of them got, some of them were closer, some were further away, but they all,